pbailis/bailis.org-blog/_posts/2013-05-17-communication-costs-in-real-world-networks.md

  * **Cross-Datacenter Communication is Expensive** On average, communicating across availability zones was 2--7x slower than communicating within an availability zone; communicating across geographic regions was 44--720x slower.
-There are several simple possibilities to account for the difference between regions---geographic distance being a major contributor.
 Notably, latencies for cross-geographic regions performed relatively better at the tail: at the 99.999th percentile, cross-region RTTs were only 1.4--45x slower than us-east RTTs.
 I suspect this is because transit delays on the wire are fixed, while routing and software-related delays are more likely to vary.
 However, the network distance between AZs *also* varied: us-east-b and us-east-c had a minimum RTT of 693µs but us-east-c to us-east-d had a minimum RTT of 1.31ms (and, on average, a difference of almost 3.5x); not all local DC communication links are equal.

 #### Implications for Distributed Systems Designers